PersiaML/tutorials/src/kubernetes-integration/index.md

 ## Configuring Environment Variables

 You can set environment variables for all pods or for a PERSIA module.
-As the following example, setting of `PERSIA_NATS_IP` take effect for all pods in this job, while the `CUBLAS_WORKSPACE_CONFIG` only set on NN workers.
+As the following example, setting of `PERSIA_NATS_URL` take effect for all pods in this job, while the `CUBLAS_WORKSPACE_CONFIG` only set on NN workers.

 ```yaml
 ...